zophos/ip_lockout/README.md

 ### Standalone mode

-If `--filter-mode` nor `--show-status` option given, ip_lockout runs as standalone mode.
+If NOT `--filter-mode` nor `--show-status` option is given, ip_lockout runs as standalone mode.
-This mode read existing iptables entries, inspect log files, and add/delete iptables entries.
+This mode reads existing iptables entries, inspects log files, and adds/deletes iptables entries.

 Default log files to inspect are

  * /var/log/auth.log for sshd
  * /var/log/mail.log for postfix SASL auth and imapd (dovecot)

-Those can be customized in confiuration file.
+Those can be customized in the configuration file.

 Standalone mode requires root privilege to read system logs and operate iptables.